 2-1-1 Orange County Role in Disasters

-2-1-1 Orange County provided much needed information during recent Southern California disasters.
+2-1-1 Orange County provides much needed information during Southern California disasters.

 - During the devastating Southern California wildfires in 2007, 2-1-1 Orange County answered 3,283 disaster-related calls and provided information regarding evacuation routes and shelters, school closures, and health advisories.

 - In 2009, 2-1-1 Orange County assisted over 1,500 callers with information regarding the H1N1 pandemic vaccination sites.